JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

   therefore measured in their own right, a handful of quick runs.
 They live under `include/pypeline/operators/` so that `SYN._IS_PYPELINE_OPERATOR_LIBRARY_CODE` would make each shape disk-cacheable;
-  that classification currently never fires (tracked in [`SYN_DESIGN.md`](SYN_DESIGN.md#10-limitations-and-future-work)), so they are measured every build instead of once.
+  that classification currently never fires ([#364](https://github.com/JulianKemmerer/PipelineC/issues/364); details in [`SYN_DESIGN.md`](SYN_DESIGN.md#10-limitations-and-future-work)), so they are measured every build instead of once.
 - **`parser_state.func_force_estimated`** — the bootstrap passthrough looks